| Warriors

 For

-these things can never be taken away
+these things can never be taken away no matter how

-much equipment
+much equipment is dismantled,

-moved to another state—
+moved to another state— just as the poet

-have the written
+will always have the written

-word, even if
+word, even if our world might

 not be ready yet